BlockCertsAI/BCAI-Canon/README.md

 The private, AI-powered gateway to the authenticated internet.

-- Verified domains
+Verified domains
-- Identity-aware interaction
+Identity-aware interaction
-- No tracking, no profiling, no manipulation
+No tracking, no profiling, no manipulation

 ---

 ## The Fifth Industrial Revolution

-Steam → Electricity → Internet → Blockchain → **BCAI**
+Steam → Electricity → Internet → Blockchain → BCAI

-The shift from centralized trust to **mathematically proven, human-centric sovereignty**.
+The shift from centralized trust to mathematically proven, human-centric sovereignty.

 ---